aslbarnett/lapis-theme-terminal-app/README.md

 2. Click on 'Profiles'.
 3. Click on the settings button (picture below).
 4. Click 'Import...'.
-5. Select the lapis.terminal file to import it.
+5. Select the Lapis.terminal file to import it.

 ![Screenshot](images/import-example.png)